Andrew Hamilton (lawyer): Bush Hill, The Woodlands, and Lancaster County

-Bush Hill

 The Bush Hill estate contained the land now bound by 12th Street to the East, 19th Street to the West, Vine Street to the South, and what is now Fairmount Avenue (but was once Coates Street) to the North.
 The manor was located on what is now the southern side of Spring Garden Street near the old Philadelphia Mint building, which is now used by the Community College of Philadelphia.
 Hamilton left the estate to his son James Hamilton after his death; he in turn passed it on to his nephew William Hamilton.

 When the federal capital was located in Philadelphia, Bush Hill was rented to the government as the house of the vice-president, as William Hamilton was on an extended stay in England.
 During the Yellow Fever Epidemic of 1793, its outbuildings were adapted for use for several months as a fever hospital.

-The Woodlands

 The Woodlands was a large area of land given to Hamilton; it was situated on the west side of the Schuylkill River and his property included much of present-day West Philadelphia.
 He left it to his son Andrew, who survived him by only six years.
 The next to inherit and use the land was the younger Andrew Hamilton's son, William Hamilton.

-Lancaster

 Hamilton and his son James were among the founders of Lancaster, which in 1729 became the fourth county in the province of Pennsylvania.
 The community was located on a 500-acre (2 km2) tract owned by Hamilton, on which he laid out Lancaster Townstead around 1730.
 By 1734, James, now proprietor of Lancaster town, won a seat in the Assembly and became the political leader of the county.
 In 1742 James Hamilton secured the original charter of government, which gave the settlement the status of borough (this charter can be found today in the city clerk's office).

 Later life

-Andrew Hamilton's wife Anne is believed to have died around the year 1736.
+Hamilton's wife Anne is believed to have died around the year 1736.
 Hamilton died at his country seat of Bush Hill and was at first buried on that property.
 After the sale of his estate in the 1800s, Hamilton and the remains of his family were moved and reinterred in a mausoleum located at Christ Church.
 On August 6, two days after Hamilton's death, Benjamin Franklin published in his Pennsylvania Gazette an editorial of appreciation for the attorney and politician.